lizz-y/lizz-y/README.md

 - I’m currently learning javascript
 - Some day I would like to develop my own game
 - You can reach me through Discord --> astrine#6532
+- Or e-mail at elizabeth.a.bullard@outlook.com

 <!---
-a-bull/a-bull is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+lizz-y/lizz-y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->